Ali-Omrani/Social-Group-Agnostic-Bias-Mitigation/README.md

 # SCM-Debiasing-ACL2023

-This repository contains the source code for **Social-Group-Agnostic Bias Mitigation via the Stereotype Content Model** [ACL 2023]
+This repository contains the source code for **[Social-Group-Agnostic Bias Mitigation via the Stereotype Content Model](https://aclanthology.org/2023.acl-long.227/)** publishet at ACL 2023.

 # Overview